Type to search

 ✔️ Great recording software

-✔️ Four different recording patterns
+✔️ Four different recording patterns to pick up a full range of sounds

-✔️ Uses standard USB C input
+✔️ Uses standard Type C input

 ✔️ Has a headphone jack and microphone stand